leslieDLcy/PyUncertainNumber/joss_paper/paper.md

 # Summary

 Scientific computations or simulations play a central role in quantifying the performance, reliability, and safety of complex engineered systems.
 However, these analyses are complicated by the various sources of uncertainties inherent in the computational pipeline.
-Under-estimation could lead to xxx while over-estimation could lead to ...
-To ensure that complex engineered systems can be operated reliably and robustly, even during rare and extreme environment conditions, a comprehensive analysis is needed.
-Comprehensive in two senses: (i) all of the possible sources of uncertainty must be identified and represented using approaite mathematical construct; (ii) that rigorously account for mixed or mixture of various types of uncertainties.
+Underestimation may lead to suboptimal performance outside the most common scenarios while overestimation, on the other hand, may lead to over-engineered systems and significant waste of resources.
+To ensure that complex engineered systems can be operated reliably and robustly, even during rare and extreme environment conditions, a comprehensive analysis is required.
+The analysis should be comprehensive in two senses: (i) all of the possible sources of uncertainty must be identified and represented using approaite mathematical construct; (ii) that rigorously account for mixed or mixture of various types of uncertainties.
 Challenges include xxx, code accessbility, tools to conduct the analysis.
 By xxx, `pyuncertainnumber` bla bla.. non-intrusively.